hashicorp/consul/website/source/docs/agent/options.html.md

 * <a name="_config_dir"></a><a href="#_config_dir">`-config-dir`</a> - A directory of
   configuration files to load.
-Consul will load all files in this directory with the suffix ".json" or ".hcl".
+Consul will load all files in this directory with the suffix ".json".
 The load order is alphabetical, and the the same merge routine is used as with the [`config-file`](#_config_file) option above.
 This option can be specified multiple times to load multiple directories.
 Sub-directories of the config directory are not loaded.